 Our back garden provides an elegant patio with outdoor garden furniture.
-Smokers are of course welcome however we would request that you smoke outside the house in consideration for other guests.
-Pets are also welcome.
+Smokers are of course welcome, however we would request that you smoke outside the house in consideration for other guests.
+Pets are welcome, provided they are house-trained.

-The House overlooks a private courtyard with side sea view.
-In additin a new children's playground can be found less than 5 minutes walk from the front door.
-ALso the local Duncannon Fort, less than 5 minutes walk provides full internet cafe access.
+The House overlooks a private courtyard with a side sea view.
+In addition a children's playground can be found less than 5 minutes walk from the front door, with tennis courts/basketball court.
+Also the local Duncannon Fort, less than 5 minutes walk provides full internet cafe access.

-The house could not be located in a better position, Duncannon local council run plenty of beach activites for children during high season and the local pubs have weekend entertainment.
+The house could not be located in a better position, Duncannon local council run plenty of beach activites for children, and festivals during high season and the local pubs have weekend entertainment.